 During the week

 We cannot worship in our church buildings at present but God is everywhere.
 If you are among those who connect with God through nature, you may like to download the Wild Worship Field Guide.
-If, on the other hand, you are making the most of the comfort of your own home, you may appreciate these simple materials for daily prayer – many thanks for Charles for producing these, drawing on Church of England resources.
-Here is a service sheet for everyday use.
-Here is some seasonal material for use in Holy Week.
-More to follow in this series for Eastertide…
+If, on the other hand, you are making the most of the comfort of your own home, you may appreciate this service sheet for everyday use, drawing on Church of England resources.

 If you would like a particular person or issue to be prayed for by us all together, do email the Vicar.
 Issues and individuals ordinarily remain on our circulated prayer list for a month.
 If the clergy and wardens know there is an ongoing need, names will remain.
 (If a name drops off and you would like it reinstated do just ask.)
 If you would like us to join in prayer for a third party, please get their permission for their name to be shared in this way.